lthonny/vanilla-todo-server/README.md

 # vanilla-todo-server
 Back-end for the repository vanilla-todo-client(https://github.com/lthonny/vanilla-todo-client)

+Requirements:
+  - docker
+  - node

-To download all project dependencies, write:
+1) To download all project dependencies, write:
-`npm install || npm i`
+  `npm ci`

+2) Prepare db:
+  a) postgresql

+  b) mongodb
+  - `docker run -d -p 2717:27017 -v `[path to]` :/data/db mongo` path to - the path where you created the folder to store the container
+  - `docker ps` check the functionality of the container and find out its names
+  - `docker container stop [name_container]` stops mongodb
+  - `docker container start [name_container]` starts mongodb (note that the data still exists)

+3) Run npm start
+4)

-1.Installing docker
+Installing docker
 -------
 ubuntu: `https://docs.docker.com/engine/install/ubuntu/`